luisarizmendi/edge-demos/demos/rhde-aap/README.md

 To address these challenges you need highly smart automated solutions that will enable you to manage these devices' lifecycle seamlessly, even without direct human intervention, ensuring consistent configuration and behavior across a large scale.

 During this demo/workshop will explore how to achieve this consistency using the GitOps approach and how you can simplify lifecycle management in edge locations with the help of features available in OSTree image-based RHEL systems such as Red Hat Device Edge.
+If you want [to know more about OSTree images you can read this article](https://luisarizmendi.wordpress.com/2022/08/25/a-git-like-linux-operating-system/).

   >**Note**
   >